mariusavram123/cisco-notes/ENCOR/IP-Services-FHRP.md

 ### Hot Standby Router Protocol

-- Hot Standby Router Protocol (HSRP) is a Cisco Proprietary protocol that provides transparent failover of the first-hop device, which typically acts as gateway to thr hosts
+- Hot Standby Router Protocol (HSRP) is a Cisco Proprietary protocol that provides transparent failover of the first-hop device, which typically acts as gateway to the hosts

 - HSRP provides routing redundancy for IP hosts on an Ethernet network configured with a default gateway IP address